eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

 eProsima dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-If it already exists in the system an installation of *Fast DDS* and *DDS Router* libraries, just source this libraries when building the |eddsrecord| application by using the command:
+If it already exists in the system an installation of *Fast DDS* and *DDS Pipe* libraries, just source this libraries when building the |eddsrecord| application by using the command:

 .. code-block:: bash

     source <fastdds-installation-path>/install/setup.bash
-    source <ddsrouter-installation-path>/install/setup.bash
+    source <ddspipe-installation-path>/install/setup.bash

 In other case, just skip this step.